-Petrographically (Manspeizer, 1980) the curvi-columnar joint pattern of the entablature is characterized by an increase in grain size, an increase in the abundance size of the interstitial glass, and the virtual restriction of olivine to this zone (Figure 11).
-These relationships suggest that although the rate of cooling of the hot flow interior may have proceeded slowly, once a ground capable of transmitting stress was established the remaining silicate melt cooled almost instantaneously.
+Petrographically (Manspeizer, 1980) the curvi-columnar joint pattern of the entablature is characterized by an increase in grain size, an increase in the abundance size of the interstitial and glass, and the virtual restriction of olivine to this zone (Figure 11).
+These relationships suggest that although the rate of cooling of the hot flow interior may have proceeded slowly, once a ground capable of transmitting mass stress was established the remaining silicate melt cooled almost instantaneously.
 The greater rate of cooling near the center of the flow would produce more fractures per unit volume and a greater release of the total energy in the system (Spry, 1961).
-The clarity of joint reflection from the lower the entablature colonnade into indicates that joint propagation proceeded along master joints, as suggested by Spry (1961).
-The joint pattern observed almost everywhere in the upper colonnade may be the result of convective heat loss near the upper part of the flow.Other explanations offered for the origin of the curvi-columnar jointing in the entablature of the First Watchung basalts include: (1) an undulatory upper surface (Iddings, 1886; Manspeizer, 1969); (2) varying rates of cooling at the upper contact (Iddings, 1886); (3) occurrence of feeder dikes (Bucher and Kerr, 1948); (4) the effects of master joints upon stress in the entablature (Spry, 1971), and fracture-controlled quenching process whereby temperature and stress distribution are altered by water introduced through joints (Justus and others, 1978).
-This issue, and the observations Ryand and Sammins (1978) are further discussed in the Road Log.
+The clarity of joint reflection from the lower colonnade the entablature into indicates that joint propagation proceeded along master joints, as suggested by Spry (1961).
+The joint pattern observed obscure almost everywhere in the upper colonnade may be the result of convective heat loss near the upper part of the flow.Other explanations offered for the origin of the curvi-columnar jointing in the entablature of the First Watchung basalts include: (1) an undulatory upper surface (Iddings, 1886; Manspeizer, 1969); (2) varying rates of cooling at the upper contact (Iddings, 1886); (3) the occurrence of feeder dikes (Bucher and Kerr, 1948); (4) the effects of master joints upon stress in the entablature (Spry, 1971), and fracture-controlled quenching а and process whereby temperature stress distribution are altered by water introduced through joints (Justus and others, 1978).
+This the observations issue, and by Ryand and Sammins (1978) are further discussed in the Road Log.